 What I usually avoid…

 There is a large basket tray in my dining room that I thrifted for five dollars, but it was warped and twisted in a few areas.
-By nailing it to the wall, I’ve protected it from getting even further damaged, and now it’s become beautiful textured artwork!
+By nailing it to the wall, I have protected it from getting even further damaged, and now it’s become beautiful textured wall art!

 Another idea for damaged baskets is to use them outside.
-They could work beautifully for planters on patios or decks.
+They could work beautifully for planters on your patio, porch or deck.
 I purchased a basket with a damaged bottom, but with potted flowers set inside, it looked lovely on our cottage patio.
 I even used it in a fall table scape last year to hold some pretty apple stems.

 Simple Decorating Ideas for Thrift Store Baskets